Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling: Mathematical model

 with

 The function $p_G$ models the net rate of cell proliferation via glycolysis and the function $p_L$ models the net rate of cell proliferation via lactate reuse.
-The fact that these functions are negative for values of $x$ sufficiently far from $0$ (i.e. the rescaled level of MCT1 expression endowing cells with the highest rate of proliferation via glycolysis) and $1$ (i.e. the rescaled level of MCT1 expression endowing cells with the highest rate of proliferation via lactate reuse when glucose is scarce) captures the idea that cells with less fit levels of MCT1 expression are driven to extinction by environmental selection.
-Moreover, the functions $U_G$ and $U_L$ model glucose and lactate uptake, respectively.
+The fact that these functions are negative for values of $x$ sufficiently far from $0$ (i.e. the rescaled level of MCT1 expression endowing cells with the highest rate of proliferation via glycolysis) and $1$ (i.e. the rescaled level of MCT1 expression endowing cells with the highest rate of proliferation via lactate reuse when glucose is scarce) captures the idea that cells with less fit levels of MCT1 expression are driven to extinction by environmental selection~(cf. assumptions {\bf A1}, {\bf A2} and {\bf A5}).
+Moreover, the functions $U_G$ and $U_L$ model glucose and lactate uptake, respectively (cf. assumptions~\rev{{\bf A6}} and {\bf A7}).
 In the definitions given by Eqs.~\eqref{ep2} and~\eqref{eu}: \begin{itemize}[leftmargin=*] \item $H(G-G^*)$ is the Heaviside step function centred at the threshold level of glucose $G^*$ (i.e. the level of glucose above which cells stop taking lactate from the extracellular environment and reusing it to produce energy for fuelling their proliferation), that is,

 \item $\gamma_G>0$ and $\gamma_L>0$ are the maximum rates of cell proliferation via glycolysis and lactate reuse; \item $\alpha_G>0$ and $\alpha_L>0$ are the glucose and lactate concentrations at half receptor occupancy~\cite{santillan2008use}; \item $m>0$ and $c>0$ are the Hill coefficients for glucose and lactate ligand-receptor dynamics~\cite{santillan2008use}. \end{itemize} Under the definitions given by Eq.~\eqref{ep2}, after a little algebra, the definition given by Eq.~\eqref{ep1} can be rewritten as